 Eligibility & entitlement

-- eligibility refers to the 6 week overseas absence period (after which time an individual is no longer eligible for FTB), and
+- eligibility refers to the 6 week absence from Australia (1.1.A.10) period (after which time an individual is no longer eligible for FTB), and

 - entitlement refers to the rates payable during a temporary absence.